elpez/lichess-api-sandbox/README.md

 white>>>
 ```

 Enter one of the moves to see all your opponents' responses.
 Type `back` to undo the last move, or `back 3` to go back to the third move.
 Type `board` to view the board (courtesy of [python-chess](https://github.com/niklasf/python-chess)).
 Type `flip` to see all your moves as Black.
-Type `help` to see all the available commands. `quit` or `exit` will end the script.
+Type `help` to see all the available commands. `quit` or `exit` will end the interactive session.